MohitBhimrajka/doctor-data-scraping/README.md

 # Doctor Search Application

-A modern web application for searching and finding doctors across multiple sources, built with FastAPI, Streamlit, and the Gemini API.
+A streamlined web application for finding doctors with core information (name, rating, reviews, locations, phone numbers, and source URLs) across multiple sources, built with FastAPI, Streamlit, and the Gemini API.

 ## Project Structure